-There are several forms of businesses that are the most popular with smaller business owners.
-These include LLCs and S-Corps.
-Both of these provide protection so you don’t lose your house or car if the business is unable to pay off its debts.
+Several business entities are among the most popular with smaller business owners, including LLCs and S corps.
+Both of these provide liability protection, so you don't lose your house or car, if the business is unable to pay off its debts.

 A corporation is one of the most popular forms of business.
 It is also a separate entity from the owners.
-One or more of the business owners may become shareholders in the corporation.
-Registration is required in every state that the corporation plans to do business.
+One or more business owners may become shareholders in the corporation.
+Registration is required in every state where that the corporation plans to do business.

 Documents are not required when filing a partnership or sole proprietorship.
 Businesses must file articles of incorporation or certificate of formation to form a corporation legally.
 Fees vary from state-to-state when filing articles of incorporation.
 Partnerships and sole proprietorships are not required to file articles of incorporation.

-Structures among the different business types are either set up as formal or informal.
+Structures among the different business types can be formal or informal.
 Corporations consist of directors, shareholders, employees, and officers.
 Corporations must also have at least one individual serving on the board of directors.
-The board of directors’ main purpose is to allocate resources and increase the profits of the shareholders.
-Officer’s responsibilities are to manage daily company activities and execute decisions made by the directors and shareholders.
+The board of directors' main purpose is to allocate resources and increase the profits of the shareholders.
+Officer's responsibilities are to manage daily company activities and execute decisions made by the directors and shareholders.
 Partnerships and sole proprietors are set up with a more informal structure.
-Their structure doesn’t require directors or officers.
+Their structure doesn't require directors or officers.
 Sole proprietors have complete control over their business where corporations and partnerships have to share decisions and vote on issues related to the business.

 Corporations Offer Self-Employment Tax Savings

 Income from sole proprietors are vulnerable to self-employment taxes.
 Currently, this is 13.3% on the initial $106,800 income earned.
-With corporations, salaries instead of profits are such taxes required.
-This, in the end can save thousands of dollars a year.
+With corporations, salaries, instead of profits, are such taxes required.
+This can save thousands of dollars a year.

 Corporations Have Continuous Life